-Jon Cain started his career as city planner in the San Diego area.
-Planning work in coastal cities led to an interest in land use law, and family ties brought him to law school in Seattle.
-After internships including criminal prosecution for the City of Bellingham and ordinance drafting for the Town of Hunts Point, Jon was hired as a deputy prosecuting attorney for San Juan County in 2006.
-Initially, Jon focused on helping the County achieve compliance with the Growth Management act while also handling land use cases and leading child support enforcement for the office.
-Jon was chosen as chief civil deputy in Spring 2011.
+Jon Cain started his career as a city planner in the San Diego area.
+Planning work led to an interest in land use law and then law school in Seattle.
+After internships at the City of Bellingham and the Town of Hunts Point, Jon was hired as a deputy prosecuting attorney for San Juan County in 2006.
+Initially, Jon focused on helping the County achieve compliance with the Growth Management Act while also handling land use cases and leading child support enforcement for the office.
+Jon was chosen as Chief Civil Deputy in Spring 2011.

 Jon now handles a variety of litigation on diverse topics including eminent domain, elections, construction, mental health, and timber trespass.
 Jon also handles contract review, real estate transactions, and advising County departments including Public Works, Health and Community Services, Parks and Fair, and the Land Bank.
 Advising the County Health Officer during a pandemic is among Jon’s most engaging and rewarding work.

 When he’s not at work, Jon can be found coaching youth sports or enjoying the beach.

 Teresa is a career prosecutor who has worked on civil and criminal cases since she received her J.D. in 2005.
 She is admitted to the state bar associations of Washington and California and the federal courts for the Western District of Washington and the Ninth Circuit Court of Appeals.
 Teresa joined the San Juan County Prosecutor office in 2016 to handle the most serious felony cases and juvenile cases in Superior Court.

 Danny received his J.D. from the University of Washington School of Law in 2021.
 He then clerked for the Guam Supreme Court.
 He joined the office in fall 2022 as the District Court Deputy Prosecutor.